ARMmbed/mbed-os-example-client/README.md

 ### Changing the socket type

-Your device can connect to mbed Device Connector via UDP or TCP binding mode.
+Your device can connect to Mbed Device Connector via UDP or TCP binding mode.
 The default and only allowed value is UDP for Thread and 6LoWPAN.
 TCP is the default for other connections.
 The binding mode cannot be changed in 6LoWPAN ND or Thread mode.

 To change the binding mode: